sugetha24/ansible-cvp/ansible_collections/arista/cvp/roles/dhcp_configuration/README.md

   ~ that can be found in the LICENSE file.
   -->

+!!! warning

+    The dhcp_configuration role has been deprecated and will be removed in version 4.0.0.

 # dhcp_configuration role

 Ansible role to provision and configure Zero Touch Provisioning on a CloudVision server.
 Role will do the following: